thunderkex/romcraft/README.md

 ---

 <p align="center">
-Made with ❤️ for the Android ROM community
+Made with ❤️ for the Android community
 </p>